Laser SurgeryCategories: Clinical Practice Adopted: Jul 1999 | Amended: May 2021

 The physician who provides medical supervision is expected to provide adequate oversight of licensed and non-licensed personnel both before and after the procedure is performed.
 The Board believes that the guidelines set forth in this Position Statement are applicable to every licensee of the Board involved in laser hair and tattoo removal.

 The responsible supervising physician should be on site or readily available to the person actually performing the procedure.
 What constitutes “readily available” will depend on a variety of factors.
-Those factors include the specific types of procedures and equipment used; the level of training of the persons performing the procedure; the level and type of licensure, if any, of the persons performing the procedure; the use of topical anesthetics; the quality of written protocols for the performance of the procedure; the frequency, quality and type of ongoing education of those performing the procedures; and any other quality assurance measures in place.
+Those factors include, but are not limited to, the specific types of procedures and equipment used; the anatomical location being treated; the level of training of the persons performing the procedure; the level and type of licensure, if any, of the persons performing the procedure; the use of topical anesthetics; the quality of written protocols for the performance of the procedure; the frequency, quality and type of ongoing education of those performing the procedures; and any other quality assurance measures in place.
 In all cases, the Board expects the physician to be able to respond quickly to patient emergencies and questions by those performing the procedures.